Estate tax in the United States: Non-residents

-The $11.2 million exemption specified in the Acts of 2010 and 2012 (cited above) applies only to U.S. citizens or residents, not to non-resident aliens.
-Non-resident aliens have a $60,000 exclusion instead; this amount may be higher if a gift and estate tax treaty applies.
+The $11.2 million exemption specified in the Acts of 2010 and 2012 (cited above) applies only to U.S. citizens or residents, not to non-resident aliens or foreigners.
+Non-resident aliens and foreigners have a $60,000 exclusion instead, although this amount may be higher if a gift and estate tax treaty applies.

-For estate tax purposes, the test is different in determining who is a non-resident alien, compared to the one for income tax purposes (the inquiry centers around the decedent's domicile).
+For estate tax purposes, the test determining who is a non-resident alien is different than the one for income tax purposes.
+The inquiry centers around the decedent's domicile.
 This is a subjective test that looks primarily at intent.
 The test considers factors such as the length of stay in the United States; frequency of travel, size, and cost of home in the United States; location of family; participation in community activities; participation in U.S. business and ownership of assets in the United States; and voting.
 A foreigner can be a U.S. resident for income tax purposes, but not be domiciled for estate tax purposes.

 A non-resident alien is subject to a different regime for estate tax than U.S. citizens and residents.
 The estate tax is imposed only on the part of the gross non-resident alien's estate that at the time of death is situated in the United States.
 These rules may be ameliorated by an estate tax treaty.
-The U.S. does not maintain as many estate tax treaties as income tax treaties, but there are estate tax treaties in place with many of the major European countries, Australia, and Japan.
+The U.S. does not maintain as many estate tax treaties as income tax treaties, but there are estate tax treaties in place with many of the major European countries, Canada, Australia, and Japan.

 U.S. real estate owned by a non-resident alien through a foreign corporation is not included in a non-resident alien's estate.
 The corporation must have a business purpose and activity, lest it be deemed a sham designed to avoid U.S. estate taxes.

+In principle, all foreigners holding U.S. property are subject to the estate tax, even if they have never set foot in the U.S. and hold U.S. stocks directly only through a foreign brokerage account.
+In such cases, the estate should file Form 706-NA with the IRS within nine months of the date of death to be assured of avoiding penalties.
+This applies even if a foreigner is in a country that has entered into a tax treaty with the U.S. Filing of Form 706-NA by the deadline is required to take advantage of the provisions of the tax treaty, although the estate may also file for a six-month extension using Form 4768, or the Form 706-NA may in some cases be accepted late with reasonable cause.
+In practice, however, enforcement of this rule is spotty.
+For example, Canadian brokerages will normally allow U.S. stocks to be transferred to control of the estate trustee and to be liquidated without the estate presenting a U.S. transfer certificate or a U.S. tax closing letter.